What Will You Study

 For the next three years, you’ll continue your studies learning how to diagnose and manage illness.

-You will develop your knowledge and skills through interaction with patients, spending time on clinical placement for most of your second year and throughout your third and fourth years.
+You will develop your knowledge and skills through interaction with patients, spending time on clinical placement for over 40% of second year and throughout your third and fourth years.

-In your second and third years, you will continue to pursue your own areas of interest through three more SSMs.
+In your second, third and fourth years, you will continue to pursue your own areas of interest through three more SSMs.
 At the end of your fourth year, you’ll undertake your Elective, which includes the opportunity to study abroad.

 Throughout your final year you will gain intensive clinical experience in hospitals and the community to prepare you for your future career as a doctor.
 You’ll undertake five different rotations, two of which are Selectives in Advanced Medical Practice (SAMPs).
 You can choose to follow SAMPs in a wide variety of clinical specialities, giving you the opportunity to explore different potential medical careers during the course of your undergraduate degree.